QuTech-Delft/cQASM-spec/README.md

 adds 1 (a scalar) to all entries of a (an array).
 Refer to the SIMD/SGMQ section for more information.

-Unless otherwise specified, all operands, including destination, share the same type.
-Type promotion is automatically applied to the source operands before applying the operation.
-For the gates, the destination resource may have yet another type, so promotion is performed here again (AFTER the operation).
-If promotion is not possible, typecasts must be used.
+Unless otherwise specified, all operands must share the same type.
+Type promotion is automatically applied to the source operands before applying the operation; if this is not possible, an error is generated.
+The result of the expression has the same type as the operands.

 | Operator    | Description                     | Equivalent gate | Precedence        | Types   |
 |-------------|---------------------------------|-----------------|-------------------|---------|